tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_pull_requests.md

 In the previous step, [Activity: Use the GitHub Desktop Client](pubapis_github_desktop_client.html), you used Github Desktop to manage the workflow of committing files, branching, and merging.
 In this tutorial, you'll do a similar activity but using the browser-based interface that Github provides rather than using a terminal or Github Desktop.

-Understanding the pull request workflow is important for reviewing changes in a collaborative project, such as an open-source project with many contributors.
+Understanding the pull request workflow is essential for reviewing changes in a collaborative project, such as an open-source project with many contributors.
 Using GitHub's interface is also handy if you have non-technical reviewers.

 * TOC
 {:toc}

 ## Make edits in a separate branch

 By default, your new repository has one branch called "Master."
-Usually when you're making changes or reviews/edits, you create a new branch and make all the changes in the branch.
+Usually, when you're making changes or reviews/edits, you create a new branch and make all the changes in the branch.
 Then when finished, the repo owner merges edits from the branch into the master through a "pull request."

 {: .note}
 Although you can perform these operations using Git commands from your terminal, you can also perform the actions through the browser interface.
-This might be helpful if you have less technical people making edits to your content.
+The browser interface might be helpful if you have less technical people making edits to your content.

 To make edits in a separate branch on GitHub: